 The beauty of this is that not only did it pinpoint exactly what was working, but it also prevented any irrelevant training taking place.

-Using Measurement to Drive Your Curriculum
+Using Learning Analytics to Drive Your Curriculum

 How do you know what content to include in your curriculum?
 With so many topics and resources to consider, whittling down your choices to the ones that really matter can seem like an insurmountable task.
 Unless, of course, you’re able to pinpoint exactly what it is that people want from the learning.
 This is where measurement can help shape your L&D through data-driven learning design – in other words, examining data before you design your curriculum.

 Take analytics tools, for example.
 These allow you to identify the content and resources that learners are engaging with the most, what times they are most accessed and on which devices.
 Are people responding better to videos, documents, e-learning or webinars?
 Additional features, such as the reviews and ratings used in Thinqi, can provide you with a useful indication of which resources learners find the most relevant and helpful.
 This is the content you need to take note of.

 Without measurement, you are simply trying to predict what learners want, with no real way of knowing how they’ll respond to the learning content.
 Measurement can help you formulate a responsive strategy tailored to the specific wants and needs of the learners themselves.
 And it’s this that’s going to maximise engagement, make the best use of learning resources and, consequently, create positive results.

 Earlier, we noted that measurement can be used to successfully target skills and knowledge gaps in your learning programme.
 This is vital for allowing L&D managers to fill these gaps in an agile and iterative way.